 Shout Out: Spitting Image

-has ensured that it has become positively littered with Shout Outs
+The format and longevity of Spitting Image has ensured that it has become positively littered with Shout Outs.

 - President Francois Mitterand goes on about the virtues of UHT milk in a nod to a famous Cointreau advert that was doing the rounds at the time.

 - On a visit to the Falklands, Prince Charles tries to talk the Governor out of marrying one of the local sheep.

 Charles: I fully understand how lonely one must get in the Falklands, Governor, but have you considered the consequences of such a union...the difficulties you'll encounter, the whispers, the silent scorn, the pointing fingers?The Governor: She's a sheep sir, not one of the Nolan Sisters.

 - After pranking Thatcher into believing that she killed him, Prince Philip shows up to haunt her in her sleep.